Kent Desormeaux: 1986–1997: Early success

 His success led him to move north to compete on the Maryland racing circuit, where his winning record earned him the Eclipse Award for Outstanding Apprentice Jockey in 1987.
-While racing in Maryland from 1987–89, Desormeaux won more races than any other jockey in North America.
+While racing in Maryland from 1987 to 1989, Desormeaux won more races than any other jockey in North America.
 He is one of only four jockeys to have won three national titles in a row.
 In 1987, he had 450 wins from 2,207 starts with earnings of $5.1 million.
 In 1988, he improved to 474 wins from 1,897 starts and earnings of $6.3 million.
 He got his first mount in the Kentucky Derby in 1988, finishing 16th.

 In 1989 Desormeaux won his third jockey title, and set an American record for most wins in a year with 598; the previous record had been 546.
 The record still stands.
 That year, Desormeaux competed in 2,312 races, earning $9.1 million.
 He also won the Eclipse Award for Outstanding Jockey.
 He became the third jockey to win the Eclipse Award in both the apprentice and overall categories, Chris McCarron and Steve Cauthen being the others.

 In 1990, he moved to the highly competitive southern California circuit.
 He later explained, "If I wanted to be in the Kentucky Derby or Breeders' Cup, I had to make a change."
 Desormeaux would soon win his first major stakes race, the San Juan Capistrano Invitational, then a Grade 1 race at Santa Anita with a purse of $500,000.
 As a result of the move, Desormeaux's number of wins declined to 220 in 1990, a 60% decrease from 1989.
 His earnings were less affected, totaling $7.1 million in 1990, a 22% decrease from the year before, a result of the higher purses generally available in California.
 In 1992, Desormeaux became the regular rider of Best Pal, who put together a string of four graded stakes wins, including the Santa Anita Handicap.
 He would later call Best Pal his favorite horse to ride.
 "Best Pal may not have been the fastest horse I ever rode...but what that horse was, was push button."